harshiempire/my-weather-app/README.md

    - Pull the MongoDB image from Docker Hub.
    - Run MongoDB in detached mode (`-d`), mapping the container's port 27017 to your local machine's port 27017.
    - Name the container `mongo-weather` for easy reference.

+   #### OR

+   * If setting using Docker is a hassle, in the `.env.example`, I have provided the MongoDB Atlas URI where the username and password `realadmin`
+   * `mongodb+srv://username:passwrod@cluster0.p3phjsx.mongodb.net/`
+- Also provided the `OPENWEATHERMAP API` for easier setup
+- Don't forget to create `.env` or else the setup wouldn't work

 3. **Backend Setup**